damianpereira86/api-automation-training/README.md

 ---

-### **Milestone 5: Verify the order was created**
+### **Milestone 5: Verify the cat was created**

-**Objective**: Make a request to the get order endpoint to verify the order was actually created.
+**Objective**: Make a request to the get cat endpoint to verify the cat was actually created.

-Note: when testing a POST endpoint you normally don't send the ID (it is generated automatically and returned to you in the response), but you might have noticed that this endpoint allows you to do that, and the order gets actually created with the ID you sent.
-But in case you didn't already notice, if you didn't provide the ID in the Create Order endpoint, it does not actually create an order (all the data is mocked).
-For this reason, if you did that and only asserted against the response, your positive tests should have passed.
+Note: some test APIs out there use mocked data to return the same thing you sent on the body and don't actually create your object.
+For this reason, if you only assert against the response, your tests might pass even when the feature is not actually working.
 This is why is so important to verify the resources were actually created.
+In this case, the API actually stores the data and you won't see any change in the results either if you only check the response or if you call the get method, but in order to test it the right way:

 1. For your positive tests, after the response assertions, obtain the created order ID from the response
-2. Make a request to the `GET /store/order/{orderId}` endpoint with the order ID
+2. Make a request to the `GET /cats/{catId}` endpoint with the cat ID
-3. Verify the response of the Get Order endpoint is 200, hence, the order was created successfully.
+3. Verify that the response of the Get Cat endpoint is 200, hence, the order was created successfully.
-4. Since the test where you didn't provide the ID for the POST in the first place should now be failing, follow step 4 in Milestone 5 for handling it.

 **Deliverable**: